 When I moved to California in late 1986, hip-hop was making its first tentative steps into the mainstream.
 RUN-DMC’s “Walk This Way” had been THE song of the previous summer.
 The Beastie Boys were everywhere.
 As I discovered when I started classes at San Leandro High School, there was a whole new world of music that hadn’t made it to the Midwest yet.
-Through home made mix tapes and swap meet bootlegs we swapped like members of a resistance movement, I learned about new groups like LL Cool J, the LA Dream Team, and CIA, Ice Cube’s first group.
+Through home-made mix tapes and swap-meet bootlegs traded like members of a resistance movement, I learned about new groups such as LL Cool J, the LA Dream Team, and CIA, Ice Cube’s first group.
 I also discovered a program on the Stanford student station that played nothing but hip-hop each Sunday afternoon.
 Although I could barely receive it, I managed to tape each week’s show on my single-track tape recorder and listen to it over-and-over during the week.
 Through this show, I discovered the phenomenal Eric.
 B & Rakim.

 Eric B & Rakim’s Paid in Full was the first album I had discovered on my own and bought without consulting anyone else.
 From the moment I bought the tape, I listened to it constantly.
 Rakim’s distinctive voice and style were intoxicating.
 Eric B. was a master of the scratch and full of obscure beats.
 For a format that was in its most basic form, this was revolutionary stuff.
 The title track is one of the true masterpieces of the early days of hip-hop, and one of the few songs of which I’ll probably never forget all the lyrics.